ayixon/genomescanner/README.md

-# Fast genome classifier is a tool for quickly and accurately classifying prokaryotic genomes
+# Fast genome classifier is a tool that can quickly and accurately classify prokaryotic genomes.

   Experimental tool to taxonomically classify microbial genomes in a few minutes